PhysioLabXR/PhysioLabXR-Community/paper/paper.md

 on timestamp synchronization across different modalities.
 We aim to provide researchers with an open-source, community-driven software tool to address the increasing needs in multi-modal experiments.
 -->

 Despite the prevalence of these experiments, software tools for real-time physiological data handling are surprisingly few and far between.
-They  can be categorized into two groups: device-specific tools and device-independent tools Device-specific tools, which are typically proprietary, offer data visualization and analysis [@nirx] [@tobii] [@luhrs2017turbo]  for the hardware to which they are tied.
+They can be categorized into two groups: device-specific tools and device-independent tools.
+Device-specific tools, which are typically proprietary, offer data visualization and analysis [@nirx] [@tobii] [@luhrs2017turbo]  for the hardware to which they are tied.
 However, they often lack support for multi-modal experiments.
-To address this, researchers have created custom data pipelines aided by third-party data transfer protocols such as LSL, and ZMQ [@kothe2014labstreaminglayer] [@wang2023scoping] [@michalareas2022scalable] [@macinnes2020pyneal] [@baltruvsaitis2016openface].
+To address this, researchers have created custom data pipelines aided by third-party data transfer protocols such as LSL and ZMQ [@kothe2014labstreaminglayer] [@wang2023scoping] [@michalareas2022scalable] [@macinnes2020pyneal] [@baltruvsaitis2016openface].
 This approach is typically time-consuming and requires substantial effort to adapt to new experiments.
 In addition, the data transfer middleware typically does not allow researchers to visually inspect data streams in real-time.
 This can be a crucial feature for many experiments, particularly those involving devices prone to failure and artifacts during operation, such as in EEG and fNIRS.
 Real-time visualization allows experimenters to react promptly to sensor failures and prevents wasting valuable participant time.

-Device-independent tools, including popular platforms such as OpenVibe [@renard2010openvibe], MNE Scan [@esch2018mne], NeuroPype [@neuropype], and iMotion [@iMotion], support real-time visualization.
+Device-independent tools, including popular platforms, such as OpenVibe [@renard2010openvibe], MNE Scan [@esch2018mne], NeuroPype [@neuropype], and iMotion [@iMotion], support real-time visualization.
 However, they are primarily written in statically compiled languages, limiting customization, and some are closed-source commercial products, such as NeuroPype and iMotion.
 Python's rise in popularity as a programming language [@srinath2017python] has made it an obvious choice for developing new device-independent tools that allow customization through rapid prototyping.
 However, using Python as a backbone language for high-precision and high-throughput data necessitates significant optimization to match the performance level of a compiled language.